xdrpp/stc/README.md

 directory with `make`.

-Furthermore, to build `stc` you also need to install `goyacc` and the Go extra `crypto` library.
-If you don't already have these installed, or if your versions are too old, run the following command:
+Furthermore, to build `stc` you also need to install `goyacc` and the go extra `crypto` library.
+If you don't already have these installed, or if your versions are too old, run

     make update-depend